measurement-kit/measurement-kit/doc/api/dns.md

   would be the corresponding IPv6 address. if any.

-- *QueryTypeId::PTR*: the `query_name` argument should be an IP address expressed using the reverse `IN-ADDR` notation and the result would the corresponding domain name, if any (see `EXAMPLES` section for examples).
+- *QueryTypeId::PTR*: the `query_name` argument should be an IP address expressed using the reverse `IN-ADDR` representation and the result would the corresponding domain name, if any (see `EXAMPLES` section for examples).

 - *QueryTypeId::REVERSE_A*: the `query_name` argument should be an IPv4 address and the
   result would be the corresponding domain name, if any.
-This is a nonstandard DNS query type and basically instructs the DNS library to create for you the reverse `IN-ADDR` entry and issue a `PTR` query.
+This is a nonstandard DNS query type and basically instructs the DNS library to create for you the reverse `IN-ADDR` representation of the `query_name` field and issue a `PTR` query.

 - *QueryTypeId::REVERSE_AAAA*: same as `REVERSE_A` except that here the input shall be a IPv6 address.